zekeperez/zekeperez/README.md

 My repositories either highlight my achievements or act as a base guide for future projects I'm working on that I felt like sharing.
 Do note that I won't be sharing source codes of games I will be publicly releasing.

-If you are an employer wishing to see my private repositories, please contact me first.
+If you are an employer wishing to see my personal projects that are privated, please contact me first.

 ## Contacts